iwatake2222/InferenceHelper/README.md

 ### Extra steps: ncnn
 - Install Vulkan
     - You need Vulkan even if you don't use it because the pre-built libraries require it.
-Otherwise you need to build libraries by yourself without VULKAN
+Otherwise you need to build libraries by yourself disabling Vulkan
     - https://vulkan.lunarg.com/sdk/home
     - Windows
         - https://sdk.lunarg.com/sdk/download/latest/windows/vulkan-sdk.exe